hishab-nlp/tiktoken/MYREADME.md

 This fork version is modified version of tiktoken for training from scratch, encoding support for Bangla language and so on.

 ## Installation
-Install the dependencies using `pip install -r requirements.txt`
+Install the dependencies using `pip install tiktoken blobfile loguru`

 ## Train
 To train tiktoken from scratch